 Gua Sha therapy had transferred from the medical profession to folk medicine, and the scraping technique had been widely developed and applied.

 China had initially established a professional team of Chinese medicine.
 They had done a lot of documentation, including Gua Sha therapy.
-Meanwhile, Gua Sha treatment was spread more widely among the folks.
+Meanwhile, the treatment was spread more widely among the folks.

 Preventive medicine specialist Prof. Lv Jiru from Taiwan creatively proposed the meridian scraping method.
 After that, Prof. Yang Jinsheng and Prof. Wang Jin from mainland China promoted and applied this method.
-Therefore, both the theory and practice of Gua Sha treatment had significant improvements.
-Gua Sha therapy was further spread to Southeast Asia.
+Therefore, both the theory and practice of Gua Sha treatment have significant improvements.
+The therapy was further spread to Southeast Asia.

 National Policies about Gua Sha